mainam/FloodMonitoring/README.md

 # FloodMonitoring

-Android library for the gov.uk Flood Monitoring API.
-The FloodMonitoringHarness example application illustrates how to use the library using RxJava.
+Android library for the gov.uk Flood Monitoring API: http://environment.data.gov.uk/flood-monitoring/doc/reference

+The FloodMonitoringHarness example application illustrates how to use the library with RxJava.

 Example: